 Ok, it’s not great for variety but it does save time in the kitchen.
-I’ll also weigh out my nuts for the week ahead and store in mini tupperware boxes.
+I’ll also weigh out my nuts for the week ahead and store them in mini Tupperware boxes.

-Drink Plenty of Water – Alongside your keto meal plan, make-sure you stay well hydrated.
-I’d recommend at least 2-3 litres per day, ideally 3-4 if you can.
+Drink Plenty of Water – Alongside your keto meal plan, make sure you stay well hydrated.
+I’d recommend at least 2-3 liters per day, ideally 3-4 if you can.

 Keeping yourself hydrated will help you stay fuller for longer, prevent snacking, improve your performance in the gym, and help hydrate your skin, so you have a healthy skin complexion.

 Write a Shopping List – As mentioned above, don’t forget to plan ahead and get organised.
 Once you’ve planned out your meals for the week, then make sure to write up a shopping list.
 Planning ahead and getting organised stops you from running out of food mid-week, and falling of the plan.